What You Need to Know Before Investing In a CD (Including the Best CD Rates Online Today)…

 Rising interest rates makes both bonds and stocks risky for investing.

-A CD offers a low-risk alternative for maximizing interest income over the short-term until more favorable investment choices become available, or for avoiding risk altogether and sleeping better at night.
+A certificate of deposit, or CD, offers a low-risk alternative for maximizing interest income over the short-term until more favorable investment choices become available, or for avoiding risk altogether and sleeping better at night.

 But is a CD necessarily the best choice for capturing the highest interest rates?